Welcome to my blog – Rinobs Anaerobic Digestion and Biogas Blog

 I have a wide range of interests, which it has to be said are at times rather dotty (some say my technical interests can be rather weird and even “sad” it has to be said), and I do tend to find one topic interesting one day and rather move-on the next, so here it is – my blog at last.

-If you want to contact me, please use my contact page, where there is a form to fill in and send as an email.
+If you want to contact me, please use my contact page, and send us an email.
+We are based in the UK.

 Let me know what you think.